maegnes/SlimCachingManager/README.md

 SlimCachingManager
 ==================

-If you want to do dynamic caching of slim resources feel free to use the SlimCachingAdapter.
-You can inject resources (+ lifetime) to the ResourceMapper which should be cached.
+If you want to do dynamic caching of slim resources feel free to use the **SlimCachingManager**.
+You can inject resources (+ lifetime) into the *ResourceMapper* which should be cached.

-The data of the given recources are being stored in individual ResourceHandlers.
-You can write your own handlers by implementing the IResourceHandler Interface.
-It provides methods to read() and write() data (e.g. etag, expiry date and lifetime) for the current resource.
+The data of the given resources is being stored by individual *ResourceHandlers* (Database, textfile etc.).
+You can write your own handlers by implementing the *IResourceHandler* Interface.
+You can find two examples for *ResourceHandlers* in the "Ezd" directory.
+The *ResourceHandler* provides methods for read() and write() data (e.g. etag, expiry date and lifetime) for the current resource.
 It's also possible to implement a garbage collector which will remove the cache if the resource is out of date.

-Just follow the steps at the bottom of the page ("Usage").
-SlimCachingManager will set etags and expiry headers on his own.
+Just follow the steps at the bottom of the page ("Usage"). **SlimCachingManager** will set etags and expiry headers on his own.

-Have fun!
+If you have any questions or suggestions to improve **SlimCachingManager** feel free to ask or fork the repo.

+Best regards
+Magnus

 Usage
 --------